horia141/bestcat/Arch.md

 The manager scene is also in charge of removing a child object from the scene.
 An object should not call `queue_free` on itself.

 The `Game` should be the only one pausing and unpausing the game.
 Not always followed!

+Many entities have a `Desc` field on them.
+This is a `static var Desc` with a getter on it that returns an object that gives some info on the entity type
+(say paramters for a particular type of enemy, or for a mission).
+These are usually accessed by other entities, and usually outside the _scene_ itself.
+Like in game menus, or by other entities for various paramterisations.
+If we had scenes and scripts more unified these would have been consts on the script classes.